Heart Attack, Stroke Care and Other Emergency Services

 The Emergency Department is designed for air ambulance services with a helipad located just steps from the emergency room.

-The ER at Blue Diamond, a freestanding emergency department which will be built on the northwest corner of Blue Diamond and Cimarron, will begin seeing patients in July 2019.
+The ER at Blue Diamond, a freestanding emergency department being built on the northwest corner of Blue Diamond and Cimarron, is coming soon.

 The facility will operate as a 24-hour extension of Spring Valley Hospital’s emergency department and will feature:

 - Eight treatment rooms

 - Advanced imaging services, such as CT, ultrasound and X-ray